astrolabsoftware/fink-tutorials/sso/spins/notes/SSO/spin_parameters.md

 ## HG1G2 extension

-There have been some efforts to extend the previous definition (e.g. Malhke et al XX):
+There have been some efforts to extend the previous definition (e.g. Mahlke et al 2021):

 $$
 \begin{equation}